daExile/advent-of-code/2017/README.md

 ﻿# Advent of Code 2017
 ### 30:star:
 Being done in Lua and Kotlin in parallel, learning the former from scratch and learning more of / practicing the latter.
 Plus, they have a nice contrast in amount of built-in features.

+For the reference:
+- **Kotlin**: latest stable 1.8.x with IntelliJ IDEA.
+- **Lua**: 5.1 with ZeroBrane Studio (apparently uses LuaJIT as interpreter for it by default, absolutely grand).
 ## Thoughts on...
 ```
 TODO( write [more of] something mildly interesting on days 01-10 )